 We utilized the 1/4″ (1/4″ rise to 1′ run) tapered insulation system, which would go from 1″ at the lowest spot to 5″ at the highest point.
-The roof drains were placed at the lowest points of each roof section, while all roof penetrations were moved to the highest points on the roof.
+The roof drains were placed at the lowest points of each roof section, while all penetrations were moved to the highest points on the roof.

 IB Flat Roof Installation – Day 1

-Due to scheduling and timing matters, all construction on Boston Solar Home was performed on Fridays, Saturdays and Sundays of each week.
+Due to scheduling and timing constraints, all construction on the Boston Solar Home was performed on Fridays, Saturdays and Sundays of each week.
 We started installing our roof on a Sunday, after 2 days of rain, and as we pulled up to the construction site at Tufts in Medford, MA, it was still drizzling, and the team members were vacuuming and pushing water off the roof.
-This was a challenge by itself.
+This itself was a challenge.
 After pulling the tarps off the roof, there were about 4 inches of rain water trapped between parapet walls of the roof and tightly sealed moisture resistant roof decking.
 Water was slowly dripping inside the house, but a major part of it was still on the roof.
-Two holes were drilled through the roof sheeting in the overhang section, where the roof drains would soon be installed.
+Two holes were drilled through the roof sheeting in the overhang section, where the drains would soon be installed.
 The water quickly drained over the grass, but a third section of the roof had to be manually cleared of water with a wet vac and push-brooms.